colinkiama/projectile/src/index.md

 They knew exactly what they were doing

 ###### What do you mean?
-Some people want to watch the world burn and others want to hide great puns in them. *Strange, isn't it* ?
+Some people want to watch the world burn and others want to hide great puns in them. *Strange, isn't it?*